FEUP-LDTS-2021/ldts-project-assignment-g1304/docs/README.md

 - We can be sure that a class has only a single instance.
 - It is harder to unit test the code of the Singleton because many test frameworks rely on inheritance when producing mock objects (we had to use a new type of mock, the MockedStatic instead of the regular Mockito).

+## BETTER CODE HUB

+Result of the analysis: 8/10

+**Failed guidelines:**

+- Separate Concerns in Modules;
+- Couple Architecture Components Loosely;

+These guidelines were not accomplished because we used the **MVC** pattern.
+This pattern pressuposes the interconnection of three layers of code (Model, View and Controller), meaning it is impossible to keep the codebase loosely coupled.

 ## TEST COVERAGE